 And, because we like to under-promise and over-deliver, here’s one more:

-11. Mazda would have gone ahead with the new MX-5 whether or not Fiat Chrysler Automobiles had come on board with the Fiat 124 Spider joint venture.
+11. While it helps to share costs, Mazda would have gone ahead with the ND MX-5 whether or not Fiat Chrysler Automobiles had come on board with the Fiat 124 Spider joint venture.